Captain Tom Moore: Cricket and F1 stars send 100th birthday wishes

 England women's team captain Heather Knight said: "Thank you so much for the amazing thing you have done for the NHS and inspiring this country.
 You have shown what it is all about to be British and you should be very proud."

-Stuart Broad, Jos Buttler and Jonny Bairstow also left messages for the centurion in the video above.
+Stuart Broad, Jos Buttler and Jonny Bairstow also left messages for the centurion in the video above, while the England and Wales Cricket Board has confirmed that Captain Moore will be invited to address the men's team at a future Test.

+An ECB spokesperson confirmed: "The England cricket teams are in awe of him, his humility and the unprecedented fundraising he has achieved over the past few weeks.

+"Once cricket returns and spectators can watch the England teams play again, we will formally invite Captain Tom to come and meet the team and be our honorary guest.

 F1 drivers, team principals and administrators all sent tributes; Valtteri Bottas, Carlos Sainz Jr, Lance Stroll and Christian Horner among them.